According to Folklore, these are the best ways to stay alive!

 Doctors and scientists are always telling us ways to live longer.
 Usually they involve a healthier diet or lifestyle: that is, eating fewer carbs and more vegetables, getting more exercise, or giving up smoking.

-We wholeheartedly endorse these rigorous and unpleasant methods of extending life, but our research into centuries of American folk wisdom has turned up 100 EASY ways of avoiding death by observing a few simple rules in everyday situations.
+We wholeheartedly endorse the rigorous and unpleasant methods of extending life suggested by doctors, but our research into centuries of American folk wisdom has turned up 100 EASY ways of avoiding death by observing a few simple rules in everyday situations.

 Renovation and Decorating

 13. Never add-on to the back of your house.
 14. You mustn’t cut a new window in an old house; the only way to avoid fatal consequences is to toss your apron through the new window, and then jump through it yourself.
 15. Never drive a nail after sunset.
 16. Don’t move into an unfinished house.
 17. Avoid carrying axes, shovels, and other sharp-edged tools through a house; if you must take one inside, always take it out by the same door.
 18. If you move out of a house, don’t move back into it for a year.
 19. Don’t hang your sweetheart’s picture upside-down.
 20. If a picture falls from the wall, don’t pick it up.
 21. Never carry a peacock’s feather into a house.
 22. Keep cut flowers out of bedrooms overnight.
 23. Don’t ever carry a bouquet of wildflowers indoors before May 1.